 Is that discount toaster really worth the two hours in line?

-If you really have the itch to shop, support small businesses at our Holiday Market in the Village.
+If you really have the itch to shop, support small businesses in the Village during our Holiday Market.
 And then grab a hot chocolate, listen to carolers, and join us for the magical moment when we light our tree by the ice skating rink.